brian-watkins/best-behavior/README.md

 useBrowser<T>(context: ContextWithBrowser<T>, options?: UseBrowserOptions): Context<T>
 ```

-Esbehavior `Examples` can specify a `Context` that handles initialization and teardown of
+`Examples` can specify a `Context` that handles initialization and teardown of
-resources uses during that example. `useBrowser` generates an esbehavior `Context`
+resources uses during that example. `useBrowser` generates a `Context`
 that initializes and tearsdown a Playwright `Page` automatically and makes it available
 to the example that uses this `Context`.